MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/overview-of-microsoft-identity-manager-synchronization-service-in-sharepoint-ser.md

 description: "Learn about the MIM Synchronization service that is used in a SharePoint Server farm."
 ---

-# Overview of Microsoft Identity Manager Synchronization Service in SharePoint Servers
+# Overview of Microsoft Identity Manager Synchronization Service in SharePoint Server

 [!INCLUDE[appliesto-xxx-2016-2019-SUB-xxx-md](../includes/appliesto-xxx-2016-2019-SUB-xxx-md.md)]